iamWebLuk/Chat_App/README.md

 For Windows, I can recommend this video.
 It's  short and is on point. \
 [Windows Youtube](https://www.youtube.com/watch?v=V9DWKbalbWQ)

+To see if RabbitMQ is installed and running go to ```http://localhost:15672``` and ist should open a RabbitMQ Page. \
+When everything is correctly installed you are now ready to start the project.

 In the package.json file you have different scripts to start certain parts of the programm